Framework OND

 3. Functional and technical design

-• Core flows and UX/UI decisions
+• Core flows and experience and design decisions

 • Technical definitions and required integrations